ayanrasulova/Thistle/README.md

 ```
 to start the server on your local host.

-If your webcam in "Launch Canvas" is not connecting right away, then run
+If your webcam in "Launch Canvas" is not connecting right away, then, in a separate terminal, run
 ``` bash
 handtracking.py
 ```